riccardopenazzi/card-against-humanity/README.md

 ## Project Status

 The game is **still under development**, and the current version is **not stable** but **playable**.
 New features and improvements are on the way!

+## Mobile Optimization

+This game is primarily designed for **mobile devices** and is currently **not optimized for PC**.
+Some features, like card scrolling, **may not be very user-friendly** on desktop.
+We're working on improving the desktop experience, but for now, it is **recommended to use mobile devices** for the best gaming experience.

 ## Bug Reporting